RyoK3N/Music/3FXForge/readme.md

       Reverb

-      Enable: Check the Reverb checkbox.
+      To enable: Check the Reverb checkbox.

       Adjust Room Size: Set the Room Size parameter (default is 0.9).

       Compressor

-      Enable: Check the Compressor checkbox.
+      To enable: Check the Compressor checkbox.

       Adjust Threshold: Set the Threshold (dB) parameter (default is -24.0).